etfrobotics/prost_ros/README.md

 ## Build Instructions

 1.  **Build PROST**
-    Navigate to the `prost` root directory (the parent of this package's root content) and build the planner:
+    Navigate to the `prost_ros/prost` directory and build the planner:
     ```bash
     cd prost
     ./build.py